philthephatman/awesome-hacking-lists/udpsec.md

 - [setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) - Scripts to build your own IPsec VPN server, with IPsec/L2TP and Cisco IPsec on Ubuntu, Debian and CentOS
 - [docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) - Docker image to run an IPsec VPN server, with IPsec/L2TP and Cisco IPsec
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,200+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
-- [openvpn-install](https://github.com/angristan/openvpn-install) - Set up your own OpenVPN server on Debian, Ubuntu, Fedora, CentOS, and Arch Linux
+- [openvpn-install](https://github.com/angristan/openvpn-install) - Set up your own OpenVPN server on Debian, Ubuntu, Fedora, CentOS and Arch Linux.
 - [Resilio-Sync](https://github.com/helloxz/Resilio-Sync) - Resilio Sync一键安装脚本
 - [ReverseAPK](https://github.com/1N3/ReverseAPK) - Quickly analyze and reverse engineer Android packages
 - [kms-server](https://github.com/luodaoyi/kms-server) - a docker image for kms